pinobatch/holy-mapperel/README.md

 But the Warners probably wouldn't like that.
-A label in Warner Music Group publishes the Dio album after which *Holy Diver* was named, and DC Comics (a unit of Time Warner) publishes comics starring Batman.
+A label in Warner Music Group publishes the Dio album after which *Holy Diver* was named, and DC Comics (a unit of Warner Bros.) publishes comics starring Batman.
-In 2010, Time Warner forced NIS America to remove Batman from the title of the PSP game now known as *What Did I Do To Deserve This, My Lord?*.
+In 2010, DC forced NIS America to remove a Batman allusion from the title of the PSP game now known as *What Did I Do To Deserve This, My Lord?*.
 So instead, I'm avoiding references to either Warner company's works in the title.